 Bell’s work has been shown in many solo and group exhibitions and has featured in various notable national and international art fairs such as COLLECT at the Victoria & Albert Museum and SOFA in Chicago.
 Bell also produces site-specific work for public art projects, including her critically acclaimed installation piece, Speaking Soul, at the City Gallery in Leicester in 2007.
 In 2002 the Victoria & Albert Museum purchased a piece for their print collection.

 Jo Hamill is a Senior Lecturer at Teesside University and is represented by Platform A Gallery.
-The project is part-funded by Teesside University’s Research Fund.
+The project is funded by Teesside University’s Research Fund.

 15th August to 10th October 2015

 10th – 12th October 2015.
 More information to follow.